 1. Application for Admission to Graduate Study

-Submit a complete application including all required supplements as outlined in the application instructions.
-Applicants may indicate up to two programs of study in their application.
-MBA program applicants must submit an additional supplemental application form.
+Submit a complete application including all required supplements as outlined on this page and in the application instructions.

-You must submit official score reports confirming English language proficiency either from the TOEFL iBT or IELTS Academic exams.
-For AUA application purposes, these scores are valid only if your test date was less than two years before the application submission date.
+For AUA application purposes, the TOEFL iBT/IELTS Academic scores are valid only if your test date was less than two years before your application submission date.
 You must ensure that official test scores are sent to AUA directly from the testing service, using AUA’s institution codes as noted below:

 - IELTS Academic – 40 Baghramyan Ave, Yerevan